 Why manual migration is required

-Credentials contain sensitive data that cannot be read via the Tines API and therefore cannot be automatically created or updated within the migration workflow.
+Credentials contain sensitive data that cannot be read via the Tines Stories API and therefore cannot be automatically created or updated within the migration workflow.
 The workflow does include steps to compare credentials in the non-production and production tenants and will list which need to be created or updated based on the naming.

 Best practice is to have the credentials in the production and non-production tenants have the same name with differing environment-specific values (e.g., API endpoints, authentication tokens).
 Non-production credentials point to non-production systems, while production credentials must point to production systems.